 - do not respond to appropriate intervention in the expected way;

-- do not have an intellectual disability.
+- do not have an intellectual disability and may have highly developed competencies in numerous areas.

 Percentage of Australian Children with a Learning Difficulty or Disability